 Fiona Howie, Head of Planning

-Planning is a key area for CPRE and Fiona is our foremost planning campaigner.
-She leads CPRE’s work on spatial planning.
-This includes policy on housing, transport and major infrastructure projects.
+Planning is a key area for CPRE.
+Joining us in 2007 from the NFU, Fiona has been Head of Planning since summer 2009 and leads CPRE’s work on spatial planning.
+This includes developing policy on housing, transport and major infrastructure projects.

 Samantha Harding, Stop the Drop Campaign Manager

 Sam has led CPRE’s ‘Stop the Drop’ anti-litter campaign since 2008.
 Previously, she managed campaigns for The Children’s Society and The Stroke Association.